Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Is publicly accessible data public?

 \section{Is publicly accessible data public?}

-When a model is reported to be ``trained with differential privacy'', it should mean something.
-And if a model is trained with DP from scratch, it does mean something very precise: no data specific to any individual training record will be memorized by the final model.\footnote{More formally, if the training procedure satisfies $(\epsilon, \delta)$-DP, then with probability at least $1-\delta$ the inclusion of one individual training record changes the probability of observing any outcome by at most a factor $e^\epsilon$.
-Most DP models are trained with R\'enyi DP~\cite{AbadiCGMMTZ16,Mironov17}, which is translated into $(\varepsilon,\delta)$-DP to give more interpretable guarantees.} Yet, the common pretrain-publicly-then-finetune-privately scheme only guarantees privacy with respect to the \emph{finetuning dataset}, and \textbf{not the original dataset} that is used for pretraining.
-In fact, there is no guarantee at all for the privacy of the pretraining data.
+When a model is reported to be ``trained with differential privacy,'' it should mean something.
+And if a model is trained with DP from scratch, it does mean something very precise: no data specific to any individual training record will be memorized by the final model.\footnote{Informally speaking, if the training procedure satisfies $(\epsilon, \delta)$-DP, then with probability at least $1-\delta$ the inclusion of one individual training record changes the probability of observing any outcome by at most a factor $e^\epsilon$.
+Most DP models are trained with R\'enyi DP~\cite{AbadiCGMMTZ16,Mironov17}, which is translated into $(\varepsilon,\delta)$-DP to give more interpretable guarantees.} In the common pretrain-publicly-then-finetune-privately paradigm, the privacy semantics are slightly different.
+The finetuning dataset enjoys the privacy guarantees bestowed by DP, but there is \textbf{absolutely no privacy} afforded to data in the pretraining dataset.
+Our main argument in this section is that these privacy semantics, while rigorous and precise, fall short of satisfying several privacy norms in the manner they are generally used.
+As such, we consider it detrimental to label the resulting models as ``privacy-preserving,'' as their guarantees are at odds with how most individuals would interpret such a claim.

-This is problematic because it is now entirely possible that this ``privately-trained'' model will still leak details of individuals whose data were contained in the pretraining dataset.
+The issue comes from the fact that such a ``privately-trained'' model will still leak details of individuals whose data were contained in the pretraining dataset.
 And if a data subject notices this and asks ``if this model is private, why was my data leaked?'' the only possible answer to give is that this data was not part of the dataset that was considered worth protecting.
-Such an explanation would likely not be very satisfactory, as individuals may still view some publicly accessible data as sensitive---especially if, as we make the case here, it was not intentionally made public.
+Such an explanation would likely not be very satisfactory, as individuals may still view some publicly accessible data as sensitive---especially if, as we make the case here, it was not intentionally made public.\footnote{We comment that, even \emph{without} any public data, and \emph{with} DP training correctly implemented, there are still risks that could lead to catastrophic privacy violations, generally with very low probability of occurrence.
+As one extreme example (which occurs with exceptionally low probability), consider a run of DPSGD in which all added noise happens to be negligibly small, and thus has similar privacy risks to an unprotected model.
+Such failures of DP are possible, albeit unlikely, and outside the scope of our paper.}

 This issue could be mitigated by pretraining models solely on data that is entirely non-sensitive.
 Alternatively, we could ask data owners to provide explicit consent for their data to be used for machine learning.
 But then we have to ensure that the resulting privacy risks are very clearly communicated first.
 For example, if some user application were to ask ``please share your data to help improve this product,'' users may expect that their data will be shared with the application developer, but \emph{not} potentially with all \emph{other} application users.